 (1) Principal payments are generally dependent upon cash flows received from the underlying loans.
 Our estimate of their repayment is based on scheduled principal payments on the underlying loans.
 Our estimate will differ from actual amounts to the extent we experience prepayments and/or loan losses.
 In addition, secured borrowings - loans sold for premiums are treated as current due to the potential contingency period expiring within approximately 90 days.
+No payment is due on the structured notes or secured borrowings unless payments are received from the borrowers on the loans underlying them.

-Note 8.
+Note 9.
 Earnings Per Share:

 The computations of basic earnings per common share are based on our weighted average shares outstanding.
-For purposes of calculating diluted earnings per share, the weighted average shares outstanding were increased by 16,000 shares during both the three and six months ended June 30, 2010.
-During the three and six months ended June 30, 2009, no shares were added to the weighted average shares outstanding for purposes of calculating diluted earnings per share as options were anti-dilutive.
+For purposes of calculating diluted earnings per share, the weighted average shares outstanding were increased by 16,000 shares to reflect the dilutive effect of stock options during both the three and nine months ended September 30, 2010.
+During the three and nine months ended September 30, 2009, no shares were added to the weighted average shares outstanding for purposes of calculating diluted earnings per share as options were anti-dilutive.

-Not included in the computation of diluted earnings per share were outstanding options to purchase approximately 77,000 and 90,000 common shares during the three and six months ended June 30, 2010 and 2009, respectively, because the options' exercise prices were greater than the average market price of the shares.
+Not included in the computation of diluted earnings per share were outstanding options to purchase approximately 77,000 and 90,000 common shares during the three and nine months ended September 30, 2010 and 2009, respectively, because the options' exercise prices were greater than the average market price of the shares.